darkweak/souin/docs/website/content/docs/introduction.md

 * [Olric]({{% relref "/docs/storages/olric" %}})

-## Fully customizable without learning another language
+## Fully customizable without additional language
 The default configuration format is YAML (using the standalone HTTP cache server) because it's programmatically generable and easier than the VCL but unlike the VCL it's not a script language.
+Refer to the [configuration page]({{% relref "/docs/configuration" %}}) to discover how to configure your Souin instance.